 A band of fibrous connective tissue called the anterior cruciate ligament (ACL) passes through a “notch” in the lower end of the thighbone that forms part of the knee.
 The ligament, one of several that attach the upper and lower leg bones, is about the same size for a woman as a man.
-But the notch is narrower in women.
-That makes the woman’s ligament more susceptible to tearing.
+But the notch is narrower in females.
+That makes the female’s ligament more susceptible to tearing.

 The muscle imbalance tends to be far worse in women than in men.
 The imbalance may begin to happen during childhood if girls engage in less physical activity.
 Exercise can help overcome the problem.

 Risk of injury to the ACL appears to be higher during ovulation, when estrogen levels are highest.
 The ACL appears to respond to estrogen by decreasing cell activity to repair basic ligament fibers called collagen.